simul/simul.github.io/changelist.md

 Wed 01 May : Minor fixes for sequencer stability
 Wed 01 May : SL/simul_clouds.sl GetRainAtOffsetKm() now flips the y-texture coordinate in OpenGL.
 Precipitation Region are now working in OpenGL.
 Tue 30 Apr : Precipitation Region Update: CloudWindow has blue interpolated and cyan static circles representing precipitation regions.
 Inside of CloudWindow, the cyan static circles can be positioned by left mouse button + shift.
 "Lock To Cloud" changed to "Affected by winds".
 Override Winds lock the precipitation region to the centre of the cloudkeyframe.
 Minor update to Debug Overlays for Rain Textures and Cloud Cross-sections.
-Tue 30 Apr : Update to cloud.sfx MapToWindow(), which correctly sets the height of the clouds when using a masking texture.
-Wed 24 Apr : Updated OpenGL/Effect.cpp/.h and OpenGL/RenderPlatform.cpp to have Sync objects around dispatch compute calls that uses a rewrite structured buffer.
-Tue 23 Apr : Changes to .sq files.
-The opening and closing curly brackets {} are now saved to the file.
-This allows .sq file to be a converted to .asset files in Unity.

 <hr>